-- Start with basic upload page Start with an upload page where you have Pure PHP Upload on it.
-If you haven't done it yet, go through the Simple file upload tutorial. - 2.
-Extend the upload form with Department selection field You can edit now the basic form and add some more form fields to it:
+1. Start with a basic upload page

+Start with an upload page with the Pure ASP.NET Upload extension in place.
+If you haven't done this yet, go through the Simple file upload tutorial.

+2. Extend the upload form with Department selection field

+You can now edit the basic form and add some more form fields to it:

-As you can see I've add a Department field.
+As you can see I've added a Department field.
 This is a drop down list that includes all the departments we have.
 As values I've selected the same strings as the department names.
 I will use the name of the department to make the upload folder name.

-Select the Pure PHP Upload dialog by opening the Server Behaviors panel.
-Select DMXzone - Pure PHP Upload.
+Select the Pure ASP.NET Upload dialog by opening the Server Behaviors panel.
+Select DMXzone - Pure ASP.NET Upload.